 And while staying with them he ordered them not to depart from Jerusalem, but to wait for the promise of the Father, which, he said, “you heard from me; for John baptized with water, but you will be baptized with the Holy Spirit not many days from now.”
 (Act 1:4-5 ESV)

-The above verse makes a number of declarations.
+The above verse makes several declarations.
 It says:

-This looks like water baptism is being replaced here to me.
-One key is the word “but.”
-You were baptized with water BUT you will be baptized with Holy Spirit.
-The word “but” here indicates a replacement for water baptism is spirit baptism,
+Don’t you see that water baptism is being replaced here?
+One keyword is “but.”
+You were baptized with water, BUT you will be baptized with the Holy Spirit.
+The word “but” here indicates the replacement for water baptism is spirit baptism.

 Again, though, spirit baptism is a second baptism to most churches that teach it.
-The Apostles were water baptized and then experienced spirit baptism also.
+The Apostles were water baptized by John or his followers and then experienced the Spirit baptism on the day of Pentecost.
 Also, there are records in Acts where speaking in tongues and prophecy are part of the baptismal record.
-Some churches will teach you that speaking in tongues must accompany spirit baptism while others hold that speaking in tongues is not required while being baptized in the spirit.
+Some churches will teach you that speaking in tongues must accompany spirit baptism, while others hold that speaking in tongues is not required while being baptized in the spirit.

 On the other hand are churches that teach that this is wrong.
-The Episcopal Church is one of the churches that expressly states “Any view of tongues which sees this phenomenon as an essential sign of the baptism of the Holy Spirit is contradictory to Scripture”. [i] A minor number of churches teach that spirit baptism occurs at the moment of salvation, and of these there are a few that teach that the baptism of the spirit regenerating the life of a person is the only baptism a person needs.
+They follow the cessation doctrine that says tongues ceased with the apostles.
+The Episcopal Church is one of the churches that expressly states, “Any view of tongues which sees this phenomenon as an essential sign of the baptism of the Holy Spirit is contradictory to Scripture”. [i] A minor number of churches teach that spirit baptism occurs at the moment of salvation, and of these, there are a few that teach that the baptism of the spirit regenerating the life of a person is the only baptism a person needs.

-While baptism is one of the most promoted practices in Christendom a lot of churches have split over baptism.
-The Anabaptist movement in the 16th century had believer’s baptism as one of its principle tenets.
-It was considered heresy at that time not only by the Roman Catholic Church, but also by other Reformation participants.
+While baptism is one of the most widely promoted practices in Christendom, many churches have split over it.
+The Anabaptist movement in the 16th century had believer’s baptism as one of its principal tenets.
+It was considered heresy at that time not only by the Roman Catholic Church but also by other Reformation participants.
 Thousands were put to death, and many more were tortured and endured various other persecutions.[ii]

 Baptism is a topic with multiple points of contention.
-As confusing as this all may sound so far, in truth, we have yet to see all the points that make this conundrum so baffling.
+As confusing as this all may sound so far, in truth, we have yet to see all the points that make this conundrum so baffling to many including theologians.

 Baptism Doctrine: What is the Meaning of Baptism

-There are many places in the Bible that talk about baptism.
-From the famous places like Jesus being baptized in the Jordan to the many references in the Gospels and the book of Acts where people are baptized to the less well-known verses in the Old Testament, baptism is a topic that is woven through the Scriptures.
-But while we have this abundance of verses that talk about baptism, there are only a few verses that teach what baptism means.
-The vast majority of the other verses are examples of baptisms in various forms, but by themselves they don’t really teach what baptism is.
+Looking more at the scriptures churches use to substantiate the differing baptism practices in different churches, there are many passages in the Bible that discuss baptism.
+From the famous places like Jesus being baptized in the Jordan to the many references in the Gospels and the book of Acts where people are baptized, to the less well-known verses in the Old Testament, baptism is a topic that is woven through the Scriptures.
+But while we have many verses that discuss baptism, only a few explain what it means.
+The vast majority of the other verses are examples of baptisms in various forms, but by themselves, they don’t really teach what baptism is.

 As I visited churches and investigated their doctrines, I found the following verses to be almost universally relied upon to explain their practice of baptism: